 If you wind up with a hole in your wall, don’t panic.
 Call a handyman.
 All handymen know how to perform basic drywall repairs and will have your home looking good as new before they leave.
 If you’re needing new door knobs installed, a handyman can also take care of this for you.

-There are some minor plumbing jobs that do not absolutely require a license such as simply stopping leaks.
+There are some minor plumbing jobs that do not absolutely require a licence, such as simply stopping leaks.
 If you are in desperate need of stopping a constantly flushing toilet or leaks, a handyman can take care of this for you.
-If the plumbing issue is more complex than a leak or you need a toilet repaired, that’s when it’s time to call in the professional plumber.
+If the plumbing issue is more complex than a leak or you need a toilet repaired, that’s when it’s time to call in a professional plumber.

 Because complex electrical work is highly dangerous and should only be completed by licensed electricians, make sure to confirm the job is simple before going ahead with a handyman.
 Basic electrical work includes changing light bulbs and installing an appliance.
-For example, if you’re needing a flat screen TV installed on a wall, call your local handyman.
+For example, if you’re needing a flat-screen TV installed on a wall, call your local handyman.

-Handymen are perfect for the small home carpentry jobs like repairing or replacing window and door trims as well as replacing or repairing wall trims/skirting boards.
+Handymen are perfect for the small home carpentry jobs like repairing or replacing window and door trims, as well as replacing or repairing wall trims/skirting boards.
 They are also perfect for sanding and refinishing decks, pergolas and other timber structures.

 Some handymen will also take care of general maintenance like garden maintenance.
 After you have your leaky tap and your squeaky door fixed, you can have your lawn mowed and garden maintained by the same professional.

 Although a handyman sometimes doesn’t have a specific trade like a plumber, electrician or carpenter, do not underestimate the importance of these workers.
-They can often perform minor jobs safely just as well as the trade specific professional, at a much lower rate.
-This of course depends on the experience and the level of skill the individual has.
+They can often perform minor jobs safely just as well as the trade-specific professional, at a much lower rate.
+This of course, depends on the experience and the level of skill the individual has.
 When the job begins to appear more complex, that is when to call in the trade-specific professionals.

 Make sure to check the reviews and the jobs that the specific handyman you’re in communication with has experience with prior to hiring.
 Make sure to also confirm that your handyman is insured so in the rare case anything goes wrong in your home, you will be protected.